-2021-22 Results: Low Risk 3.4 What does it mean?
+2021-22 Results: Moderate Risk 1.3 What does it mean?
 Liquidity is key to financial performance.
-The result indicates that the Municipality does not have a cash flow problem and is able to meet its service obligations.
-Calculation: Total current financial assets = 3.4 Total current liabilities Risk Thresholds: Low: Greater than 1.5 Moderate: 1 to 1.5 High: Less than 1
+The result indicates that the Municipality is somewhat able to meet its needs in a balanced manner and maintain a balanced budget.
+Calculation: Total current financial assets = 1.3 Total current liabilities Risk Thresholds: Low: Greater than 1.5 Moderate: 1 to 1.5 High: Less than 1